clover-leaf/Mint/README.md

 # Mint

-A Minimal Music Player.
-Extensions supported are MP3, FLAC, WMA.
+This is a minimal music player which supported MP3, FLAC, WMA.